 - The useful Shopify mobile app will allow you to edit, run and keep track of your online business on the go

-Customers of the Shopify platform also gain access to the in-house Shopify POS Payments gateway, which will eliminate the transaction fees which are charged for sales made via your online shop.
-You can sign up for Shopify Payments and use it on your website instead of adding third-party gateways like Stripe or PayPal, which come with their own processing fees, and which are charged with fees by Shopify too.
+Customers of the Shopify platform also gain access to the in-house Shopify POS Payments gateway, eliminating the transaction fees charged for sales made via your online shop.
+You can sign up for Shopify Payments and use it on your website instead of adding third-party gateways like Stripe or PayPal, which come with their own processing fees and are charged with fees by Shopify.

 BigCommerce Sales Features

-BigCommerce comes with a much wider assortment of built-in sales features with each plan but offers fewer apps which you can add to your online store.
+BigCommerce comes with a much wider assortment of built-in sales features with each plan but offers fewer apps that you can add to your online store.

 Still, BigCommerce is the ecommerce platform with the most integrated sales tools and features of all of the solutions on the market.
 In other words, with BigCommerce, you will have everything you need to start and run an online shop successfully, without the need for buying and installing other apps.

 BigCommerce allows its users to sell all types of products – physical, digital, and services.
 All types are already built-in into the shop template, so you won’t need to use additional apps to add different product types.

 BigCommerce also comes with built-in ecommerce features like: